K1DBO/slice-master-6000/README.md

 antennas.
 If, instead, you're passing the spots to an upstream cluster node, you might consider leaving this option disabled.

-N1MM Logger+ usesr can broadcast their multipliers to Slice Master.
+N1MM Logger+ users can broadcast their multipliers to Slice Master.
 Slice Master's default is to listen on N1MM's default broadcast port 12060.
 You'll just need to enable the broadcasts in the N1MM Logger+ Configurer dialog.